davetron5000/static-site-in-react/README.md

 This will be a JSON object with various keys set for you by the system:

 * `pages` - an array of objects, one for each HTML page.
-It will have the relative url and the title.
+These will have:
+  - `relative_url` - relative url to the final page, suitable fo rlinking
+  - `title` - if `title` was in the front-matter, it will be here, other wise it will be the humanized path to the file, a file with the url `/this/file/here.html` will have a title of “This File Here”.
+  - All other front-matter if the file was a markdown file
+  - `exceprt` - if the file was a markdown file, this is the first paragraph (`<p>` tag) of the content.

 It will also have merged into it, any information in `site_data.json` at the root of your site.